tgolen/skelenode-api/readme.md

 Connects to the web socket.
 The callback is called after the connection is successful.
 If the socket drops, it will automatically restore any event subscriptions.

 ### get(url, [data, options,] callback)
 Makes an HTTP `GET` request with the optional `options` object which will be passed through to the jQuery `ajax()` method.
-The callback is called with a single argument which an object of the data returned from the API.
+The callback is called with a single argument of the data returned from the API.
 See [options](#options).

 The `data` argument is not used for this method, so if you want to pass options, you will need to set the data argument to null.
 ```javascript